Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: Introduction

 We shall apply Theorem \ref{mainthm-FK} to control the perturbed RMCF $\widetilde M_t$ over a long time $T$ so that both $M_t$ and $\widetilde M_t$ are $\dt$-close to $\Sigma$ in the $C^{2,\al}$ norm over a large domain.
 See the red curve in Figure \ref{Figure}.
 Item (2) of Theorem \ref{mainthm-FK} gives that the difference of the two manifolds $\widetilde M_T$ and $M_T$ has a nontrivial projection to the $\phi_1$ direction.
 Here comes the second problem.
 We wish to approximate the local dynamics near $\Sigma$ by the linear equation $\partial_t u=L_\Sigma u$ and show that the $\phi_1$-component dominates all other Fourier modes when the perturbed flow leaves a $\dt$-neighborhood of $\Sigma$.
 See the blue curve in Figure \ref{Figure}.
-The main difficulty is that the flow $\{M_t\}$ cannot be written as a global graph over $\Sigma$ for any time $t$ so that the linear approximation of the local dynamics can only be done by restricting to a compact domain, which makes the system nonautonomous, since the information outside the compact domain is discarded.
+The main difficulty is that the flow $\{M_t\}$ cannot be written as a global graph over $\Sigma$ for any time $t$ so that the linear approximation of the local dynamics can only be done by restricting the flow to a compact domain, which makes the system nonautonomous, since the information outside the compact domain is discarded.
 Moreover, the time span for the blue curve in Figure \ref{Figure}, even though is only finite, is rather long depending on the smallness of the initial perturbation.

-To overcome this difficulty, one important ingredient in the proof is the pseudo-locality property of MCF.
-Pseudo-locality is a special property for the nonlinear geometric heat equation, first discovered by Perelman in the setting of Ricci flow, then by Ecker-Huisken in \cite{EH}, and later studied by \cite{INS} in the setting of MCF.
-Roughly speaking, pseudo-locality says that if the MCF is graphical in a small neighbourhood, then it keeps being graphical in a short time.
-Using the correspondence \eqref{EqMCFRMCF} between MCF and RMCF we get that the region close to the singularity in the MCF will be expanded to infinity at an exponential rate in the RMCF.
+To overcome this difficulty, one important ingredient in the proof is the pseudo-locality property of MCFs.
+Pseudo-locality is a special property for the nonlinear geometric heat equation, first discovered by Perelman in the setting of Ricci flows, then by Ecker-Huisken in \cite{EH}, and later studied by \cite{INS} in the setting of MCFs.
+Roughly speaking, pseudo-locality says that if the MCF is graphical in a small neighbourhood, then it keeps being graphical for a short time.
+Using the correspondence \eqref{EqMCFRMCF} between the MCF and the RMCF we get that the region close to the singularity in the MCF will be expanded to infinity at an exponential rate in the RMCF.
 Thus pseudolocality enables us to get control of the dynamics of RMCF over an exponentially growing domain where we can approximate the RMCF using the linear equation $\partial_t u=L_\Sigma u$ over a sufficiently long time.
 This part will be elaborated in Section \ref{S:Dynamics in a neighborhood of the shrinker}, where we prove Theorem \ref{ThmMain}.